Moving to Las Vegas: Las Vegas, NV Relocation & Homebuyer Guide

 Are you moving to Las Vegas?
 Congratulations!
 Las Vegas, Henderson, and the surrounding metro area is a thriving, vibrant city that draws millions of people each year.
 Whether you're retiring to the area for the affordable cost of living, or you're coming seeking a job in the entertainment industry, you've got a great future ahead of you.

 There's a lot to know about Las Vegas.
 From the cost of living to the schools in the area and the entertainment venues, the more you know about what's to be found in the area, the easier it will be for you to decide whether Las Vegas is the right place for you.
+Here's a guide to what you should know before moving to Las Vegas, Nevada.

 Table of Contents